 But Jesus’ baptism is not completed by John.
 He had another baptism to go through — a baptism in blood.
 He would eventually be linking his baptism with his impending death at the hands of the leaders of the people who thought their job was to purge Israel of God’s enemies.
 “Can you be baptized with the baptism into which I am soon to be baptized?” he asks his bewildered disciples.

-And do you know what the gospel writer Luke goes on to do with the image of wind and fire in relation to baptism?
-The image returns, but not as an image of fiery judgment dividing the wheat from the chaff and destroying all of God’s enemies.
-It returns on the Day of Pentecost when the disciples are baptized with the Holy Spirit.
-The Holy Spirit does indeed come as a roaring wind and tongues of fire.
-But far from being fires of judgment, these tongues of fires unleash the disciples’ tongues so that they can speak God’s message of salvation to those who had come to Zion and gathered in Jerusalem for the festival.
-They had come from east and the west, north and the south, out of all those nations Isaiah said God was ready to sacrifice to accomplish the return of his chosen people.
-And the violent wind that the psalmist identifies as God’s voice of thunder that can strip forests bare, becomes the energy of God that send the Apostles out into the streets to proclaim God’s message of salvation for all people, exhorting them to repent and be baptized.
+On the Day of Pentecost when the disciples are baptized with the Holy Spirit, the Holy Spirit does indeed come as a roaring wind and tongues of fire.
+But far from being fires of destruction, these tongues of fires unleash the disciples’ tongues so that they can speak God’s message of salvation to those who had come to Zion and gathered in Jerusalem for the festival.
+They had come from east and the west, north and the south.
+The violent wind that the psalmist identifies as God’s voice of thunder that can strip forests bare becomes the energy of God that sends the Apostles out into the streets to proclaim God’s message of salvation for all people, exhorting them to repent and be baptized.